-LAB MEDIA: Figure 2 E and 3 G. Video Editor: Emphasize the NTC row in 2E.
+LAB MEDIA: Figure 2 E and 3 G. Video Editor: Emphasize the NTC row in 2E and 3G.

 The Positive control well has a T-max of 7 minutes and 45 seconds and annealing temperature of approximately 90 degrees Celsius on both platforms [1].
-Samples S1 to S6 have T-max between 6 minutes and 30 seconds and 12 minutes and 15 seconds, all indicating a positive detection [2].
+Samples S1 to S6 have T-max between 6 minutes and 30 seconds and 12 minutes and 15 seconds and annealing temperature of approximately 90 degrees Celsius, all indicating a positive detection [2].

 LAB MEDIA: Figure 2 E and 3 G. Video Editor: Emphasize the PC rows in both photos (for both Amp time and anneal derivative in 3G).